beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

 We also provide a container image `luciusm/beautiful_atoms <https://hub.docker.com/r/luciusm/beautiful_atoms>`_ for users familiar with Docker_ or other container platforms.
-You may find it useful if your workflow does not depend on GUI, such as automatic code unit tests, high-throughput rendering and working with HPC systems.
+You may find it useful if your workflow does not depend on GUI, such as automatic code unit tests, high-throughput rendering, and working with HPC systems.

 To use the container image in Docker_ (may need to run as admin):